Wykerd/VAST.ts/SPECIFICATION.md

 The JOIN QUERY message is used to find the node whose region contains the requested position of the *joining node*.
 The message contains the following fields:

-- `connection_info`: This field is required and contains the connection information of the node required to reach it on the physical network.
+- `connection_info`: This field is required and contains the connection information of the *joining node* required to reach it on the physical network.
 This can be an IP address and port number, for example.
 - `position`: This field represents the requested position of the joining node in the virtual environment.
 It is a 2D vector that represents the x and y coordinates of the node.
 - `aoi_radius`: This field represents the Area of Interest (AOI) radius of the joining node.
 It is a 64-bit floating point number that represents the radius of the circle around the node that defines its AOI.

-## JOIN RESPONSE Message
+## ACKNOWLEDGE Message

-The JOIN RESPONSE message is sent by the *gateway server* to the *joining node* to acknowledge its request to join the network.
+The ACKNOWLEDGE message is sent to acknowledge the receipt of a message that has no response.
 The message contains the following fields:

-- `node_id`: This field is required and contains the unique ID assigned to the joining node by the gateway server.
+- `sequence`: This field is required and contains the sequence number of the message being acknowledged.

 ## WELCOME Message

 The WELCOME message is sent by the *acceptor node* to the *joining node* to welcome it to the network.
 The message contains the following fields:

+- `connection_info`: This field is required and contains the connection information of the *acceptor node* required to reach it on the physical network.
+This can be an IP address and port number, for example.
+- `position`: This field represents the position of the acceptor node in the virtual environment.
+It is a 2D vector that represents the x and y coordinates of the node.
+- `aoi_radius`: This field represents the Area of Interest (AOI) radius of the acceptor node.
+It is a 64-bit floating point number that represents the radius of the circle around the node that defines its AOI.
+- `neighbors`: This field is required and contains the list of estimated neighbors of the joining node.
+Each neighbor is represented by a `connection_info` field.

+# HELLO message

+- `connection_info`: This field is required and contains the connection information of the *acceptor node* required to reach it on the physical network.
+This can be an IP address and port number, for example.
+- `position`: This field represents the position of the acceptor node in the virtual environment.
+It is a 2D vector that represents the x and y coordinates of the node.
+- `aoi_radius`: This field represents the Area of Interest (AOI) radius of the acceptor node.
+It is a 64-bit floating point number that represents the radius of the circle around the node that defines its AOI.
+- `neighbors`: This field is required and contains the list of estimated neighbors of the joining node.
+Each neighbor is represented by a `connection_info` field.